With over 600 properties, Hyatt is the top choice for many travelers worldwide.

 Tip #7: Use the card when eating out at restaurants, buying airline tickets, or paying for car rentals for 2x the points.

-Tip #8: Watch for Hyatt Gold Passport promotions throughout the year!
+Tip #8: Watch for World of Hyatt promotions throughout the year!
 You can earn bonus points for stays, plus extra bonus points on top of your normal earning rates.

 Best Way To Redeem Points